 Indiana refinery to pay $2.75 million in air pollution case

-BP, the giant oil company, agreed to settle a lawsuit brought by environmental groups that accused the Whiting, Indiana, refinery of repeatedly violating the U.S. Clean Air Act.
+BP, the giant oil company, agreed to settle a lawsuit brought by environmental groups that accused the Whiting refinery of repeatedly violating the U.S. Clean Air Act.

 BP, one of the world’s largest oil companies, agreed to pay $2.75 million to settle accusations that its massive Northwest Indiana refinery repeatedly broke the law by polluting the air.